For general Student Development questions, please email Student Development or

 Display cases are located in the College Center Atrium (1st floor) and can be reserved on a monthly basis through the Student Development Office.
 These display cases are available for WCTC Clubs and Departments to highlight various programs, achievements, topics, etc. If you would like to reserve a display case, please contact Karen Ziegler or Janet Rake.

-For students ordering a diploma or certificate:
+To order a diploma or certificate:

 To qualify for honors recognition at the graduation ceremony, you must meet the following requirements:

 Tables in the "Vendor Spot" can be reserved by WCTC Clubs/Departments to promote campus activities.
 These tables are also available for College Recruiters (if there is a current articulation agreement on file) and Employers.